spider crawling on someone's arm, ready for a spider bite

-All spiders have fangs and some spider fangs can break through human skin and inject venom causing harm.
+All spiders have fangs, and some spider fangs can break through human skin and inject venom, causing harm.
 Spider bites most often occur in self-defense when a spider feels trapped, such as in a boot or in your sheets.
 While most spiders are harmless and irritation from a bite goes away in less than 24 hours, dangerous spiders include the black widow, brown recluse, hobo, wolf, and camel spiders.

-Spider Bite Signs & Symptoms
+Signs & Symptoms of a Spider Bite

 It can be hard to figure out which type of spider bit you because it may not be noticed until hours after it happened.
 Spider bites can be similar to a regular bug bite: red, itchy, and inflamed.
 Depending on the type of spider, bite symptoms can range from mild to severe.
 The intensity can depend on the type of spider, the amount of venom injected, and your body’s sensitivity to venom.